Why I Don’t Eat Paleo (or Primal)Updated: October 03, 2017Healthy Living

 Ashes from salt rich marsh grasses were added to food in African tribes.
 Salt rich blood from hunted game was used in food preparation after being carefully collected.

 In the final analysis, there isn’t a whole lot of paleo in The Paleo Diet!

 With so many misguided recommendations in the book as a whole, embarking down the path of the Paleo Diet is clearly fraught with a clear and present danger to health!

 Primal Diet – Traditional But Is It Optimal?

 My reasons for not eating Primal, however, are a bit more subtle.

 Folks who eat Primal typically base it on the book The Primal Blueprint by Mark Sisson.
 The diet excludes all cereal grains and recommends against all conventional dairy although raw dairy is considered acceptable.
-Saturated fat and cholesterol are rightfully embraced as health supporting.
+Saturated fat and natural cholesterol are rightfully embraced as health supporting.

 In essence, the Primal Diet does indeed recommend a way of life and eating that is in harmony with Traditional Wisdom and following this approach to eating can be a healthy choice for some.

 Remember though, that it was only a few Traditional societies that didn’t eat grains.
 The vast majority did, so unless you are of Eskimo or Masai heritage, it is best to be eating your grains.